 How often do I need to clean a jetted tub?

-What do I need to clean a jetted tub?
+What do I need to clean a jetted bathtub?

-There are ready-made cleaners for jetted tubs available and your manufacturer may have specific recommendations.
-Still, the best way to clean your jetted tub can be with easily accessible household products that you might already have in the cupboard:
+There are ready-made cleaners for jetted tubs available, and your owner’s manual may have specific recommendations.
+You can also clean your jetted tub with regular household ingredients.
+Here are some examples:

 - White vinegar